wittrockscode/WebMLOpenEO/README.md

 ### Requirements

-Docker and docker compose has to be installed on the machine.
+Docker and docker compose have to be installed on the machine.

 ### Configuration

 The frontend depends on some environment variables which hold relevant urls of the application.

 Navigate to `./app/frontend`.

 Open the file `.env` with a text editor (for example `nano`).

 Replace the `VITE_NODE_BACKEND_URI` value with `http://your_server_url.com/api` (note the `/api`).

 Replace the `VITE_BASE_URL` value with `http://your_server_url.com`.

 Replace the `VITE_ENV` value with `production`.

 Finally, save the file.

 We have provided a sample file with the data for the AWS instance used while developing this application, it can be found at `./app/frontend/.env.prod`.